Contributed by: PhillipB, FreeTaxUSA Agent, Tax Pro

 - a payment made by a producer of minerals, oil, or natural gas to the owner of the land or the owner of the mineral rights.

 Most US royalty income is earned from mineral, or oil and gas extraction by land or mineral rights owners.
-In most cases, royalty income is reported on Schedule E; but in some cases, you need to make sure you don’t need to report the income as self-employment income on Schedule C.
+Generally, royalty income is reported on Schedule E; however, in some cases, you must determine whether it should instead be reported as self-employment income on Schedule C.

 How do I report passive royalty income on a tax return?

 Schedule E is where you report royalty income that is not from an active trade or business.
-This is true if you own land and receive royalties from minerals or oil and gas producers, or if you create intellectual property like creative works of art or technical inventions or innovations.
+This is true if you own land and receive royalties from minerals or oil and gas producers, or if you receive royalty income from intellectual property – such as a creative work of art or technical invention or innovation – that was not produced as part of a trade or business.

-To report royalty income on Schedule E, follow this menu path: Income > Royalty Income (Schedule E).
+To report royalty income on Schedule E, follow this menu path: Income > Uncommon Income > Royalty Income (Schedule E).

 How do I report royalty income from self-employment on a tax return?